-Push the control switch to REMOTE for remote, automatic control by a transfer switch or other kind of controller.
+Push the control switch to REMOTE for remote control by an automatic transfer switch.
 The Detector Control has a start time delay function which can be adjusted to suit (0.5 to 15 seconds).

 Emergency Stop (Optional)

 Push the Emergency Stop switch in an emergency.
 To reset, pull the button out and push the control switch to STOP and the Reset switch to RESET.